Unilateral regulation breaks regularity of Turing patterns: Discussion and conclusions

 \section{Discussion and conclusions}

-In this contribution we investigated a reaction-diffusion system with a nonsmooth unilateral source term of type $\hat g(v) = \tau v^-$ and its approximations.
-We provided a case study for a particular system and analysed numerically the influence of the nonsmooth unilateral source on the Turing instability and on the resulting patterns.
-We explained a possible biological meaning of this term.
-The standard linear analysis cannot be applied to nonsmooth systems and we demonstrated that the linear analysis of systems with smooth approximations of the term $\hat g(v) = \tau v^-$ is not informative about the Turing instability of the system with the nonsmooth term.
-Arbitrarily small perturbations of the ground state can evolve to patterns for one approximation of the nonsmooth term, but not for the other even though they are arbitrarily accurate.
+In this contribution we investigated a reaction-diffusion system with a nonsmooth unilateral source term $\hat g(v) = \tau v^-$ and its approximations.
+We provided a case study for a particular system and analysed numerically the influence of such source term on the Turing instability and on the resulting patterns.
+We explained a possible biological meaning of this term and obtained the following conslusions.

+{\bf Sensitivity of the Turing instability.} The linear analysis of systems with smooth approximations of the term $\hat g(v) = \tau v^-$ is not informative about the Turing instability of the system with the nonsmooth term.
+Small perturbations of the ground state can evolve to patterns for one approximation of the nonsmooth term, but not for the other even though they are arbitrarily accurate.
 This shows that the Turing instability is sensitive to small changes of the nonlinear dynamics.

-However, we also showed that initial perturbations of the ground state larger than a certain minimal size do robustly evolve to patterns for both the nonsmooth term and its approximations.
+{\bf Robustness of Turing patterns.} We also showed that initial perturbations of the ground state larger than a certain minimal size do robustly evolve to patterns for both the nonsmooth term and its approximations.
 In addition, these patterns are almost identical regardless the particular form of the unilateral term in the small neighbourhood of the ground state.

-We have found that unilateral sources break the approximate regularity and symmetry of the usual patterns.
-For example, system \ttg{eq:Maini+g} with the unilateral term $\hat g(v) = \tau v^-$ produces spots with irregular shapes and variable distances between them.
+{\bf Irregularity of patterns.} We have found that unilateral sources break the approximate regularity and symmetry of the usual patterns.
+System \ttg{eq:Maini+g} with the unilateral term $\hat g(v) = \tau v^-$ produces spots with irregular shapes and variable distances between them.
 This contrasts to the classical smooth systems corresponding to choices $\hat g \equiv 0$ and $\hat g(v) = -\tau v$ in \ttg{eq:Maini+g}, where we observe close-to-regular disc-shaped spots approximately symmetrically placed, see Figure~\ref{fi:Maini1}.
+Thus, the unilateral sources prescribed for the inhibitor $v$ break the regularity of patterns for all values of diffusion constants yielding patterns, provided the strength of the unilateral source is not negligible.